JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-next-steps-bip119.md

 do a little victory dance only to uncover that... the ball lands in.
 You had enough time to get to the ball, but you chose not to because you didn't think it would go in.
-Contrast this to a forced error -- your opponent hits a shot so hard and fast across the court no human could reach it let alone hit it.
+Contrast this to a forced error -- your opponent hits a shot so hard and fast across the court no human could reach it let alone return it[^winner].

+[^winner]: technically, if you don't touch it, this is a winner.
+A forced error, as [Mike West](https://twitter.com/bitcoins/status/1516522926463410187) notes, is where you still got your racquet to the ball.
+However, winners and forced errors are pretty similar in contrast to unforced errors.

 What's this got to do with Bitcoin?